 If you’re looking to save money across pantry items such as nuts, seeds, besan flour and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 4-500 g zucchini grated, moisture wringed from it
+- 500 g zucchini -grated, moisture wrung from it

-- Handful mint leaves, picked off the stems and finely chopped
+- Handful fresh mint leaves -picked off the stems and finely chopped

-- 50 g besan (chickpea) flour, see alternatives below
+- 50 g besan flour (chickpea flour) see alternatives below

 - Combine the zucchini, onion, garlic, mint and haloumi together in a large mixing bowl or food processor.

 - Add the zest, salt, pepper, eggs and mix to combine.

 - Lastly add the flour and mix well. he mixture should have the consistency of a pancake batter so add more flour if you feel it's necessary.